F-14A Black Tomcat U.S. Navy Carrier-Based Fighter Revell 1/144

 Speaking of which, Tamiya will release 1/48 F-14 near future.
 I’m holding two 1/144’s and one 1/72 boxes.
-I would like to build them and having experience for Tamiya kit.
+I would like to build them and having experience with the Tamiya kits.
 Anyway, it’s my first time F-14.

 There are many parts to 1/144.
-There are 3 kinds of missile, Sidewinder, Sparrow and Phoenix.
+There are 3 kinds of missiles, Sidewinder, Sparrow, and Phoenix.

 Parts fitting is perfect.

 When the decals were stuck in the cockpit, it looks very detailed for 1/144 scale.

 It is interesting as the main wing is movable, I can play with it.
 As for the variable-sweep wings, the closed position looks better, it’s only my impression.

 I’m building the 1/144 F-14A and lost the important part.
 I never found it even I looked for it for two hours.
-I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights and lure seal.
+I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights, and a lure seal.
 It seems to have made the warp to the different dimensional space without being found.
 Strange.
 I have to consider the work desk condition in earnest.

 I put a trash box recently right under a work desk.
 Because it is comfortable to put away the dust and debris.
 Probably I dropped it in a trash box.
 I have found some parts distantly far away bedroom.
 The parts were caught on socks and fall over there.

 I reproduced the AN/ALR-23 infrared rays search tracker (IRST) parts from the stock of normal 1/144 F-14A.
 I used the material of softening in the hot water to make a mold and the polyester putty for casting.
 Mold is not so sharp, but the best way at the moment.
-Because motivation is lost as for the loss of parts, I’ll be careful in future.
+Because motivation is lost as for the loss of parts, I’ll be careful in the future.

 Preparation of painting, masking the small canopy.

 There are three kinds of selectable markings.
-Because I want to make a black F-14 same as the package, I choose a rabbit mark.
+Because I want to make a black F-14 the same as the package, I choose a rabbit mark.